Minnesota Department of Transportation

 The Transportation Alternatives Solicitation is a competitive grant opportunity for local communities and regional agencies to fund projects for pedestrian and bicycle facilities, historic preservation, Safe Routes to School and more.
 Minnesota will be soliciting projects for approximately $12.5 million in available grant funding across the state where the total is sub-targeted to the seven area transportation partnerships.

-Submit a Transportation Alternatives letter of interest
+Submit Transportation Alternatives Application

 Carbon Reduction Program website